Book a consultation

 Run your own numbers

 A garden suite that rents long-term changes household math: the suite generates income while the refinance spreads its cost over decades.
-Use our payment calculator to model scenarios, and read how each build type finances before talking to your lender.
+Read how each build type finances before talking to your lender.

 KYRAX is a builder, not a lender or financial advisor — confirm program details and your eligibility with your lender.